krishnalakshmi91203/Library-management---App-Dev-II/README.md

     <img src="https://github.com/user-attachments/assets/a5680c9c-e87d-4a22-a409-ba1fac9af8a2" width="48%">
 </div>

-- Librarians can create, update, and delete sections for categorizing e-books.
+- Librarians can search, create, update, and delete sections for categorizing e-books.
 - Ensures organized and accessible library content.

 ### E-Book Management